beehive-lab/Maxine-Jenkins/README.md

 ## Setup Instructions

-Before proceeding, make sure that SPECJVM2008 is installed on the machine and `dacapo-9.12-bach.jar` is available.
+Before proceeding, make sure that SPECJVM2008 is installed on the machine (that runs Jenkins) and `dacapo-9.12-bach.jar` is available.

  - Download the file `bench_Jenkinsfile` from the repo and paste it into the root directory of MaxineVM ($MAXINE_HOME, along the existing Jenkinsfile).
  - edit the pipeline file (`bench_Jenkinsfile`), more scpecifically the environment variables `DJANGO` (Full path to the root of BenchVisualizer), `DACAPO` (full path to the directory containing the dacapo .jar), `SPECJVM2008` (full path to the root directory of SPECJVM2008 installation).
 For simplicity, you can place the dacapo .jar into specjvm's directory.